SuperHouse/esp-open-rtos/extras/sht3x/README.md

-# Driver for SHT3x digital temperature and humity sensor
+# Driver for SHT3x digital temperature and humidity sensor

 This driver is written for usage with the ESP8266 and FreeRTOS ([esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos) and [esp-open-rtos-driver-i2c](https://github.com/kanflo/esp-open-rtos-driver-i2c)).